dtinth/html5-animation-video-renderer/README.md

     This function may return a promise, in this case the renderer will wait for it to resolve.
     Please make sure that all assets (such as images/fonts) are already loaded.

+    If `seekToFrame()` returns (or resolves to) a string begining with `data:image/png;base64,`, then the renderer directly renders the PNG image instead of taking a screenshot.
+    This can really speed up rendering by an order of magnitude.

   See an example at [examples/gsap-hello-world.html](examples/gsap-hello-world.html).

 ## Install the prerequisites